cristov7/Python_OOP/README.md

 # SoftUni - Python OOP - February 2023

-In this repository there are solutions to tasks from the course with Python OOP of the software academy of SoftUni University.
+In this repository there are solutions to tasks from the Object-Oriented Programming (OOP) course with Python of the software academy of SoftUni University.

 https://softuni.bg/trainings/3964/python-oop-february-2023